-Note: The Nebraska Constitution establishes the basic requirements for the transfer of lottery ticket sales to certain beneficiary funds.
+Note: The Nebraska Constitution establishes the basic requirements for the transfer of the lottery ticket sales to certain beneficiary funds.
 The portion designated for the education beneficiary can be amended by the Legislature.
 Neb.
-Rev. Stat.
-Section 9-812 as amended identifies the specific requirement and they are as follows: Beginning October 1, 2003, and until July 1, 2009, a portion of the dollar amount of the lottery tickets, which have been sold on an annualized basis shall be transferred to the beneficiary funds, except that the dollar amount transferred shall not be less than the dollar amount transferred to the funds in fiscal year 2003.
+Rev. Stat. § 9-812 (Reissue 2007) as amended identifies the specific requirement and they are as follows: Beginning October 1, 2003, and until July 1, 2009, a portion of the dollar amount of the lottery tickets, which have been sold on an annualized basis shall be transferred to the beneficiary funds, except that the dollar amount transferred shall not be less than the dollar amount transferred to the funds in fiscal year 2003.
 Neb.
-Rev. Stat.
-Section 9-812 as amended further requires the following: Of the money remaining after the payment of prizes and operating expenses; the first five hundred thousand dollars shall be transferred to the Compulsive Gamblers Assistance Fund; nineteen and three-fourths percent shall be transferred to the Education Innovation Fund, twenty-four and three-fourths percent shall be transferred to the Nebraska Environmental Trust Fund, ten percent shall be transferred to the State Fair Support and Improvement Cash Fund, and one percent shall be transferred to the Compulsive Gamblers Assistance Fund.
+Rev. Stat. § 9-812 (Reissue 2007) as amended further requires the following: Of the money remaining after the payment of prizes and operating expenses; the first five hundred thousand dollars shall be transferred to the Compulsive Gamblers Assistance Fund; nineteen and three-fourths percent shall be transferred to the Education Innovation Fund, twenty-four and three-fourths percent shall be transferred to the Nebraska Scholarship Fund, forty-four and one-half percent shall be transferred to the Nebraska Environmental Trust Fund, ten percent shall be transferred to the State Fair Support and Improvement Cash Fund, and one percent shall be transferred to the Compulsive Gamblers Assistance Fund.
 Please note that changes were made for the fiscal year 2007 distributions and these percentages did not apply to every fiscal year listed above.
 In addition to the above transfers, a transfer of \$5,000,000 was made by the State Treasurer from the State Lottery Operation Trust Fund to the General Fund on July 15, 2004, as required by Neb.
-Rev. Stat.
-Section 9-812 R.S.Supp., 2004.
+Rev. Stat. § 9-812 (Supp.
+2004).